 Areas of Specialization

-Dr. Wallace’s research focuses on the influence of neighborhood context and socio-cultural norms on HIV risk among urban Black youth.
-Her work also includes the design and implementation of gender specific and culturally-tailored interventions to promote health and health care utilization among Black youth.
+Dr. Wallace’s research focuses on examining contextual and socio-cultural influences associated with HIV risk among Black adolescents and young adults.
+Her work has a strong focus on community-based participatory research (CBPR) and youth engagement.
 In addition, she is interested in the promotion of community consultation as a tool for addressing ethical concerns in behavioral and mental health research with vulnerable populations.
 Her expertise includes qualitative and quantitative method and community based participatory research (CBPR).

 Dr. Wallace received her doctorate in Developmental Psychology from Fordham University and her BA in Psychology from Yale University.
 Dr. Wallace also completed a two year post doctoral research fellowship at the Division of HIV/AIDS Prevention, Centers for Disease Control and Prevention (CDC).

 Dr. Wallace has served as a principal investigator on several federally funded (including NIH and CDC) mixed methods studies.
 She has developed interactive health education programs for youth; including her work with BET and is involved in several projects evaluating community-based services provided to at risk youth.

 Dr. Wallace has served in numerous leadership positions.
 She is an advisory board member and faculty for the NIDA funded Fordham University Summer Research Ethics Training Institute and an Associate Editor for the scientific journal, Behavioral Medicine.
 Dr. Wallace has received many honors/awards including an early career award from APA Div 35 Psychology of Women and the Faculty Excellence Award for leadership, mentoring and research from St. John’s University Vincentian Institute for Social Action (VISA).
 Dr. Wallace is an active volunteer in her community and on the board of several youth serving organizations.